peteroupc/Numbers/docs/PeterO.Numbers.EInteger.md

 <b>Return Value:</b>

 A string representing the value of this object.
 If this value is 0, returns "0".
 If negative, the string will begin with a minus sign ("-", U+002D).
-Depending on the radix, the string will use the basic digits 0 to 9 (U+0030 to U+0039) and then the basic upper-case letters A to Z (U+0041 to U+005A).
+Depending on the radix, the string will use the basic digits 0 to 9 (U+0030 to U+0039) and then the basic uppercase letters A to Z (U+0041 to U+005A).
 For example, 0-9 in radix 10, and 0-9, then A-F in radix 16.

 <a id="ToSByteChecked"></a>
 ### ToSByteChecked